hungovercoders-blog/datagriff/docs/_posts/2024-02-24-okr-agile-cycles/2024-02-24-okr-agile-cycles.md

 - **Key Result 1**: 100% of Scottish distilleries are available for online hungovercoder visitors to read by the end of the quarter.
 - **Key Result 2**: 100% of Irish distilleries are available for online hungovercoder visitors to read by the end of the quarter.
-- **Key Result 3**: 100% of Japanese distilleries are available for online hungovercoder visitors to read by the end of the quarter.
+- **Key Result 3**: One hungovercoder visitor has clicked a distillery link by the end of the quarter.

 **Objective 2**: Improve Dog Rescue Coverage

 - **Key Result 1**: 100% of Dogs Trust centres are available for online hungovercoder visitors to read by the end of the quarter.
 - **Key Result 2**: 100% of Blue Cross centres are available for online hungovercoder visitors to read by the end of the quarter.
-- **Key Result 3**: 25% of the ADCH rescues are available for online hungovercoder visitors to read by the end of the quarter.
+- **Key Result 3**: One hungovercoder visitor has clicked a dog rescue link by the end of the quarter.

 **Objective 3**: Share Knowledge in Online Community